AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Proposals.md

 ### TypeDef Token Elements

 TypeDef token elements allow the definition of value strings with a consistent meaning across types, e.g. a `half` value that corresponds to "0.5" for the `float` type and "0.5, 0.5, 0.5" for the `vector3` type.
-Their primary use case is in the expansion of `template` elements, as described in the next section.
+References to TypeDef tokens are restricted to typed `value` attributes, and are bracketed by the `[` and `]` characters, e.g. `[half]`.
+Within a typed `value` attribute, TypeDef token substitutions are applied before all other token substitutions.

 ```xml
   <typedef name="float">